- Search The Registry

 The family lived in Germany, Oklahoma, and Kentucky.
-Her immediate family lived a very typical military life, moving every few years and losing touch with friends.
-This was very hard on both Petrus and her sister, though every week in those army years she would win the Military Base dance contest.
+Her immediate family lived a typical military life, moving every few years and losing touch with friends.
+This was very hard on Petrus and her sister, though she would win the Military Base dance contest every week in those army years.

-After her parents separated, her mother and her daughters moved back to Minnesota.
+After her parents separated, her mother and daughters moved back to Minnesota.
 Financially strapped, they spent most of their time with her dad's family.
-Her Granny "Fat" and Aunt Atlen were the center of their early years and a true touchstone while her mother worked to get stability.
+Her Granny "Fat" and Aunt Allen were the center of their early years and a true touchstone while her mother worked to get stability.

-Petrus and her sister were enrolled in many dance, gymnastics, and sports programs.
-Petrus first started singing publicly at the age of three in the “Little Miss Black Minnesota” pageant.
-Her first exposure to sharpen herself as an entertainer came after seeing JeVetta Steele perform the “Aretha Franklin Show” and the age of 12.
+Petrus and her sister were enrolled in many dances, gymnastics, and sports programs.
+Petrus started singing publicly in the “Little Miss Black Minnesota” pageant at three.
+Her first exposure to sharpen herself as an entertainer came after seeing JeVetta Steele perform the “Aretha Franklin Show” at the age of 12.

-Also as an adolescent Petrus found learned her mother had been in a band when she was a teenager as a bass player and singer.
+Also, as an adolescent, Petrus learned her mother had been in a band as a bass player and singer as a teenager.
 In 1985, Thomasina sang with Cornbread Harris (Jimmy Jam Harris’ father).
-Her first professional performance was in 1987 in the Penumbra Theater production of "Black Nativity," an annual play produced every Christmas by this Black theater.
+Her first professional performance was in 1987 in the Penumbra Theater production of "Black Nativity," an annual play production.

-She self studied voice and theater with many musicians and artist in the Minneapolis and St. Paul area as her mentors.
-Petrus has also performed in an annual Mixed Blood Theater “Daughters of Africa” show for more than 15 years.
-Petrus married in 1996 to her husband Charles and has two sons Charles Jr., Kobe Jean and she continues to “Wow” her audiences with talents.
+She self-studied voice and theater with many musicians and artists in the Minneapolis and St. Paul area as her mentors.
+Petrus has also performed in an annual Mixed Blood Theater “Daughters of Africa” show for 15 years.
+Petrus married in 1996 to her husband Charles, and they have two sons, Charles Jr. and Kobe Jean.
+She continues to “Wow” her audiences with her talents.